Settlement & Divorce

 - Loss of control over outcomes

-Most people choose to negotiate and reach settlements in their divorced in order to avoid these issues and retain more control than they have if a judge makes the decisions.
+Most people choose to negotiate and reach settlements in their divorce to avoid these issues and retain more control than they have if a judge makes the decisions.

 If spouses can’t reach out of court settlements, the judge has the final say instead of the divorcing couple.
 This happens at a divorce trial.